oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 ## Introduction

 This lab walks you through the steps to create the resources required to complete this workshop.
-You'll learn to create a VCN and subnet, a bastion, provision OCI MySQL Database and autonomous database instances, and load data into the databases.
+You'll learn to create a VCN and subnet, a bastion, provision MySQL Heatwave and autonomous database instances, and load data into the databases.

 Estimated time: 30 mins